 Step 1: Mowing

 Every yard levelling starts off with mowing.
-Try to trim the grass as short as possible, however not too short.
+Try to trim the grass as short as possible, but not too short.
 Avoid cutting it so deep that the grass blades’ stems are visible.
 This will make your garden dry out.
 You can also have some help from an edger.
 Don’t know which one to go for?
 I’ve outlined the 7 Best Manual Lawn Edgers right here.

 Step 2: Dethatching

 To have your lawn ready for grading, you need to assess the amount of thatch your lawn might need.
 This can be done by looking at the roots of your grass.
 Most usually, thatch is a mixture of dead plant materials.
 Make sure it is of perfect size, as a thatch greater than 1/4 inch will not let your lawn have proper air and water intake.
 Use a thatch rake to evenly spread it out.

 Step 3: Check for Lower Spots

 Check if your lawn has any deeper spots, around 2-3 inches.
 Try to remove the grass on top of them.
 Use a shovel with a blade to get rid of the grass from the top and expose the dirt beneath.

 To fill in those deep spots, you need to prepare a mixture of topsoil, sand, and compost and apply it to the sunken areas.
 Soil and compost will help to give the most important nutrients to your lawn.
 Make sure to fill all the holes and end them by tossing the grass on top of it.

 Now you have filled the holes, make sure to spread out the remaining soil mixture onto the remaining garden.
 Make sure that the layer is thin.
 Do not overdo the mix because it will destroy your grass layer.